The Virgin Birth is a Christological Faith-Claim – Brad Jersak

 24 When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
 25 But he did not consummate their marriage until she gave birth to a son.
 And he gave him the name Jesus.

 Politely spinning these stories as mythology in their Gospel contexts misses their point.
 Matthew and Luke are not doctoring recycled fairy tales about a winterland miracle princess.
-They are making essential theologically faith-claims about the One in Mary’s womb.
+They are making essential theological faith-claims about the One in Mary’s womb.
 Even Matthew’s citation from Isaiah is not about the state of virgin’s hymen, but rather, the identity of her Son–i.e. to say Mary is a virgin is, for them, to say Jesus Christ is “God with us.”

 Are you tempted to doubt it?
 I am.
 Given the enlightened materialism of modern and progressive Christians, it’s no big surprise.
-Does my calling it a “temptation to doubt” even sound cringey to our cultured sensitivities? (as if the ancients were naive about where babies come from).
+Does calling it a “temptation to doubt” even sound cringey to our cultured sensitivities? (as if the ancients were naive about where babies come from).

 Not to worry … Joseph doubted too, briefly, dangerously.
 But then Joseph heard God’s voice and believed in the Son of God.
 Because, you see, his belief did not ultimately rest in Mary’s claim to sexual fidelity but in the revelation of the nature of her Baby.